 After all, even though everyone says “You-know-who” it is clear that everyone does know who is being spoken of.
 His activities were evidently public enough and went on long enough in some admissible context for everyone to have learned what name he was going by, even if he did ultimately manage to frighten the public into never speaking it.

-And did we get any idea why they believed they ought not to speak it?
+And were we ever given any reason why they believed they ought not to speak it?

 If she had been invoking the tradition that True Names have power over their subject, people opposed to him would have all been calling him Tom Riddle.
 And Albus would have been making sure that everyone knew that that was his real name.